 Entries are limited to family medicine residents involved in quality improvement work focused on improving patient-centered care.

-- The practice improvement activity should document a change in patient knowledge, attitude skill, motivation, environment, or health care.
+- The practice improvement activity should document a change in: 1) patient knowledge, engagement, or self-management: 2) Team-based environment and systems of care; 3) Quality or safety of health care.

 - Ability to provide examples of patient-centered practice improvement activities include patient surveys, focus groups, motivational interviewing, self-management support, shared goal setting, health coaching, innovative use of media or communication technology, patient portals, e-visits, or behavior change activities.